wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 with parameters of type `tp*` at the control tag invocation point in the context of the supplied continuation.

-A side effect of both `cont.resume` and `cont.throw` is that their continuation argument is destructively modified such

 ### Suspending Continuations